 Our assets, including endowments, are professionally invested based on specific fund types to maximize return, strengthen grantmaking and create sustainable growth.

-If you want to learn more about endowment funds or how to maximize your philanthropy with endowed donor-advised funds, contact our Development & Stewardship team at (619) 814-1332 or DonorServices@sdfoundation.org.
+If you want to learn more about endowment funds or how donor-advised funds (DAFs) can boost your philanthropy in San Diego and beyond, contact our Development & Stewardship team at (619) 814-1332 or DonorServices@sdfoundation.org.